Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Decay modes

-In our analysis, we fix the value of $V_{\mu N} = 10^{-6}$ supported by Type-I seesaw mechanism, and we focus mainly on the decay $N \rightarrow \mu u \bar{d}$~\footnote{Since $N$ is Majorana in nature, we can also have the decay $N \rightarrow \mu \bar{u} d$}.
-Thus, for a small value of $V_{\mu N}$, the contribution from the off-shell $W$ mediated diagram becomes negligible and the decay proceeds dominantly via the off-shell LQ mediated channel for our choice of sLQ mass.
+In our analysis, we fix the value of $V_{\mu N} = 10^{-6}$ as expected from the canonical type-I seesaw mechanism, and we focus mainly on the decay $N \rightarrow \mu^- u \bar{d}$.\footnote{Since $N$ is Majorana in nature, we can also have the decay $N \rightarrow \mu^+ \bar{u} d$.} Thus, for this small value of $V_{\mu N}$, the contribution from the off-shell $W$-mediated diagram becomes negligible and the decay proceeds dominantly via the off-shell sLQ mediated channel for our choice of sLQ mass.
 The BR of $N \rightarrow\mu u \bar{d}$ is approximately $0.5$ for benchmark values of $M_N = 50,\ 500, \ 2000$ GeV and remains the same even for a smaller value of $Y_{12}$.